flutter-form-builder-ecosystem/flutter_form_builder/README.md

 - Create a form with several type of inputs
 - Get values from form by easy way
 - Apply validators to inputs fields
-- React to form changes
+- React to form fields changes and validations

 ## Inputs